-where the differential $d_\Omega$ is formed from $d_X$ and the coproduct.
-For the moment, however, we merely observe that if one takes the symmetric rather than the tensor algebra then the underlying graded abelian group is isomorphic to Goncharov's $\HG$.
+where the differential $d_\Omega$ is formed from $d_X$ and the co--product.
+For the moment, however, we merely observe that if one takes the symmetric rather than the tensor algebra then the underlying graded Abelian group is isomorphic to Goncharov's $\HG$.